Brown-University-Library/vivo-on-rails/README.md

 # VIVO on Rails
-This is the code for the new VIVO front-end for Researchers@Brown.
+This is the code for the new VIVO front-end for [Researchers@Brown](https://vivo.brown.edu).
 This is a Ruby on Rails application that searches directly against the VIVO's Solr index.
 See the General Architecture information below for more details.

-We are currently in "soft launch" mode, you can view the site [here](https://vivostaging.brown.edu).

 # Pre-requisites
 You need to have [Solr](http://lucene.apache.org/solr/) running.
 We use the